 The State Board of Education has received student’s grades from district uploads to ISEE and their test scores from the test providers.
 This data will be used only for the Direct Admissions letters and will not be retained by the State Board of Education.

 A Board-approved benchmark GPA and college entrance exam score will determine a student’s admission eligibility.
-Students at or above the benchmark will be admitted to Idaho’s eight public universities and colleges: Boise State University, Idaho State University, the University of Idaho, Lewis-Clark State College, Eastern Idaho Technical College, College of Southern Idaho, College of Western Idaho and North Idaho College.
+Students at or above the benchmark will be admitted to Idaho’s eight public universities and colleges: Boise State University, Idaho State University, the University of Idaho, Lewis-Clark State College, College of Eastern Idaho, College of Southern Idaho, College of Western Idaho and North Idaho College.

-Students not meeting the benchmark will be admitted to the six public higher education institutions that offer certificate or associate degree programs: Idaho State University College of Technology, Lewis-Clark State College, Eastern Idaho Technical College, College of Southern Idaho, College of Western Idaho and North Idaho College.
+Students not meeting the benchmark will be admitted to the six public higher education institutions that offer certificate or associate degree programs: Idaho State University College of Technology, Lewis-Clark State College, College of Eastern Idaho, College of Southern Idaho, College of Western Idaho and North Idaho College.

 Students and their families will be notified separately of the student’s acceptance and encouraged to research the academic and professional-technical programs offered throughout the state’s community colleges and four-year institutions.
 Students will be required to complete an admission application to the institution of their choice as a next step in the admissions process.
-Starting this year, students can submit applications to one or all of Idaho’s colleges and universities in four easy steps – and without having to pay any application fee – using Apply Idaho.
+Students can submit applications to one or all of Idaho’s colleges and universities without having to pay any application fee – using Apply Idaho.